 Pretty mini- gift containers.

-They make giving something little-extra special.
+They make giving a gift… a little… extra special.

 Anything small – earrings, rings, and other jewelry (if the jewelry is on a hanging card, discard the card and place the jewelry into a piece of tissue paper), rolled up dollar bills, a key to something big, like a car.